vem-audio-examples/Audio-Examples/README.md

-#### Audio Examples From "Enriching Marketing Insights using Inferred Uncertainty from Fundamental Frequency in Verbal Replies - An Application to Net Promoter Score Practice"
+# Audio Examples For "Enriching Marketing Insights using Inferred Uncertainty from Fundamental Frequency in Verbal Replies - An Application to Net Promoter Score Practice"

-### F0 conotour manipualtion
+## F0 conotour manipualtion
 We manipulated the F0 contour of neutral yes/no utterances to 7 shapes: flat, increasing linear, decreasing linear, convex, concave, cubic(a>0), cubic(a<0).
 | Speaker    | Gender|Transcript|Manipulation    | Audio        |
 | -----------| -----------| ----------- | -----------| ----------- |